smalldatalab/omh-admin-dashboard/README.md

  </div>
 ```

-The creation of the annotations is handled in the `controllers/admin/annotation_controller.rb` and the has many relation between User and Annotation are handled in `models/annotation.rb` and `models/user.rb`.
+The creation of the annotations is handled in the `controllers/admin/annotation_controller.rb` and the has-many relation between User and Annotation are handled in `models/annotation.rb` and `models/user.rb`.
+For relation between tables please continue reading.

 > CSV File Download

 The buttons for download are added in `app/admin/user.rb` as below.
-Take Fitbit data as an example.
+See the implementation for Fitbit data below.

 ``` Ruby
 action_item :only => :show do